10 Secrets of the Capitalist Class, or the "1 Percent"

 To make the top one percent of the one percent you needed a minimum income nationwide of $8.32 million in 2013.
 To be counted among the Forbes 400 you needed an adjusted gross income of $100,000,000 according to the IRS.

-In this discussion, part of our How to Get Rich guide for new investors, we'll reveal the secrets of the capitalist class.
+Read on to learn the secrets of the capitalist class.
 You'll learn what they do differently that results in building wealth.
 You'll find out the philosophies that helped them reach a place where they are financially independent enough to spend time with family or travel the world.

 A High Income Isn't Enough to Truly Join the Capitalist Class